Metrics & Standards

 UNPRI (UNITED NATIONS PRINCIPLES FOR RESPONSIBLE INVESTMENT)

 UNPRI is a set of principles supported by major international investment firms, who have recognized that effective research, analysis and evaluation of environmental, social and governance (ESG) issues are a fundamental part of assessing value and performance of an investment.
 The principles reinforce the judgment that ESG analysis should inform asset allocation, stock selections, portfolio construction, shareholder engagement and voting.
+Equilibrium has been a UNPRI signatory in the past, and continues to support its six principles:

 - Incorporate ESG issues into investment analysis and decision-making processes.